MileHacker Logo

 • Payment mainly occurs via WeChat Pay or Alipay.

-• Didi generally includes safety features like driver verification and route tracking.
+• Didi generally includes safety characteristics such as driver verification and route tracking.

 • Confirm vehicle and driver details match the app before entering.